 Orange County Scouts collaborate with other youth-serving organizations to distribute bags or door hangers a few weeks before Thanksgiving.

 “It’s the mother ship of service projects,” Abbott says.
-“Not only is it the Boy Scouts; it’s Girl Scouts, Second Harvest and Rotary.”
+“Not only is it Scouts BSA; it’s Girl Scouts, Second Harvest and Rotary.”

 The next weekend, the Orange County Scouts and other volunteers return to pick up the food and take the bags to Second Harvest Food Bank of Orange County.
 A local grocery store helps by placing barrels to collect donations, which Scouts pick up for delivery to the food bank.
 The combination yielded more than 52,000 pounds of food in 2016.